Gramli/ReflectionBenchmark/README.md

 # IN PROGRESS

 # ReflectionBenchmar
 Reflection is a very powerful tool for determining objects during run-time, but it takes performance.
-There is a widely held opinion throughout the community that reflection is bad and should not be used, but in my opinion there are a lot of business cases when the reflection is the cleanest and simplest solution, of course I am not talking about high performance applications where the performance is on the first place.
+There is a widely held opinion throughout the community that reflection is bad and should not be used, yes it is slow, but is it realy problem?
+Except high performance applications we should always decide for solution which is simple, clean and easy to test and in some specific cases reflection is the solution.
+Also reflection give us power to write our piece of code generic, so we can reuse it.

 # Menu